 Fossil watches have a two-year warranty on the date of purchase.

-That means any factory defects (which covers the movement, hands, and dial) will be fixed free of charge, or the watch will even be replaced for free.
+That means any factory defects (which cover the movement, hands, and dial) will be fixed free of charge, or the watch will even be replaced for free.

 However, regular damage caused over time and battery life aren’t covered by the warranty.

 Make sure to always buy your Fossil watches from a reliable and licensed dealer so that the warranty stays intact.

 The short answer is yes, in the price range of Fossil, they are one of the top watchmakers out there.